API Best Practices

 Required

-If the parameter is required, set the Required toggle to ON.
+If the parameter is required, set Required to (ON).

 Store Data in Database

-This setting determines whether the parameter is included in the response.
-Ensure the Store Data in Database toggle is set to OFF.
-Doing so avoids request parameters from being returned.
+Determines if the parameter is included in the response.
+Verify Store Data in Database is set to (OFF).
+Doing so prevents request parameters from being returned.

 Field Tags

 Set the data type for the parameter.
 The component comes preset with all available tags.
-Delete all tags that you don't want to apply.
+Delete all tags that you do not want to apply.

 The available tags are: